cysouw/YAST/text/yast.md

 ### *Adverb*

-The class of *Adverb* turns out to be a rather disparate group of elements from a syntactic point of view.
+The class of *Adverb* is a rather disparate group of ingredients from a syntactic point of view.
 This class will consequently be further subdivided in at least five different syntactic subclasses.
-The number of ingredients in this class is small: there are a few affixes that can be used semi-productively to produce adverbs, but other than those there are just about 200 monomorphemic adverbs in German (as listed below).
+The number of ingredients in this class is small: there are a few affixes that can be used semi-productively to produce adverbs, but other than those there are just short of 200 monomorphemic adverbs in German (as listed at the end of this section).
+These monomorphemic adverbs are often semi-transparent to German speakers but completely grammaticalized in their adverbial use, e.g. *nebenbei* 'lit. besides+by' or *deswegen* 'lit. of the+because of'.

 To define the class of adverbs, this lexical class has to be strictly separated from the syntactic function of being used as an adverbial admodifier.
 Most prominently, adjectives are also commonly used as adverbial modifier, cf. [@llast d] above, but that does not make them adverbs (even though they are often called as such).

+Adjectives used in the syntactic function of "preverbial modifier" are also excluded from the class of adverbs (cf. Cysouw 2023: #sec9.2.4).
+Preverbial modifiers construct new compound verbs, like the adjectives *leer‑* and *voll‑* in verbs like *leerfischen* or *volltanken*.
+These are not included here as adverbs.
+There is also a small set of non-adjectival preverbials (cf. Cysouw 2023: #sec9.2.5), like *weg‑* and *hoch‑* in compound verbs like *wegfahren* and *hochspringen*.
+In such compound usage these are also not included here as adverbs.

-The ingredients to be included here as adverbs can be positively characterized as those adverbial admodifiers, i.e. monomorphemic ingredients in adverbial function that can be modified [@next a], that either, when used attributively, are placed post-nominally without agreement, like *gestern* 'yesterday' in [@next b], or that cannot be used attributively at all, like *bald* 'soon' in [@next c].
+The ingredients to be included here as adverbs can be positively characterized by three criteria.
+First, they all can function as adverbial admodifiers, i.e. they are ingredients in adverbial function that themselves can be modified, like *seit gestern* in [@next a].
+Second, they either cannot be used attributively at all, like *bald* 'soon' in [@next c], or, when they can be used attributively, then they are placed post-nominally without agreement, like *gestern* 'yesterday' in [@next b].
+Finally, all adverbs can occur rather freely in the sentence, including crucially in first position, i.e. as the complete content of the *Vorfeld* [@next d,e].

 ::: ex
 - Adverbial admodifier: ***Seit gestern** suchen Polizei, Feuerwehr und weitere Helfer nach dem Jungen.*^[~~DWDS~~: Die Zeit, 08.11.2016 (online).]
 - Attributive admodifier: *Die Befragung **gestern** begann mit einem großen Schweigen.*^[~~DWDS~~: Der Tagesspiegel, 20.11.2000.]
 - ^* *Die Befragung **bald** wird mit einem Schweigen beginnen*.
+- ***Gestern** suchte die Polizei nach dem Jungen.*
+- ***Bald** wird die Befragung beginnen.*
 :::

-free, vorfeld

-often semi-transparent

-Two additional phenomena are excluded here from the class of adverbs.
-First, the ingredients used in the syntactic function of "preverbial modifier" should also be considered separately (cf. Cysouw 2023: #sec9.2.4).
-Preverbial modifiers construct new compound verbs, like the adjectives *leer‑* and *voll‑* in verbs like *leerfischen* or *volltanken*.
-These are not included here as adverbs.
-There is also a small set of non-adjectival preverbials (cf. Cysouw 2023: #sec9.2.5), like *weg‑* and *hoch‑* in compound verbs like *wegfahren* and *hochspringen*.
-In such compound usage these are also not included here as adverbs.

 Now, investigating the class of adverbs in more detail, there turn out to be at least five different subclasses depending on their syntactic possibilities.
-All adverbs can all be used adverbially, but they differ in whether they can be used as referential head, as predicative head and/or as attributive admodifier.
+All adverbs can be used adverbially, but they differ in whether they can be used as referential head, as predicative head and/or as attributive admodifier.
 Confusingly, the resulting syntactic classes do not show any obvious semantic differentiation, so they will simply be numbered here.
-There is a tendency for adverbs with a local meaning to have more syntactic uses, and adverbs with a modal meaning to have fewer syntactic uses.
+There is a tendency for adverbs with a local meaning to allow for more different syntactic uses, while adverbs with a modal meaning have fewer syntactic uses.
 However, this is just a statistical tendency and it is completely unclear to me whether this observation has any ramifications for the understanding of the different syntactic possibilities of adverbs.

 Also, there appears to be quite some dynamism in the syntactic possibilities of adverbs.
 Some options that are excluded by the categorizations below will be considered to be perfectly possible to more adventurous speakers of German.
 This flexibility is most obvious with the use of adverbs as a referential head (i.e. as "noun").
-There are many occurrences of such uses in the philosophical literature (e.g. *das Seither, das Niemals*) that I consider borderline acceptable.
+There are many occurrences of such uses in the philosophical literature (e.g. *^?^das Seither* 'the since' and *^?^das Niemals* 'the never') that I consider only borderline acceptable.

 Adverbs of type 1, for example *gestern* 'yesterday' [@next a], can be used in all four syntactic functions.
 In the function of an attributive admodifier (i.e. as an "adjective") it is placed after the modified noun without any agreement [@next b].
 In the function of a predicative head (i.e. as a "verb") the copula *sein* 'to be' is necessary [@next c].
 No other copulas are possible.
 In the function of a referential head (i.e. as a "noun") adverbs always have the neuter gender [@next d].
 All ± 40 adverbs that allow for all these four syntactic functions are listed in [@adverbstype1] below.